Table of content

 Spoiler alert!
 It does get easier.
 You will start enjoying yourself if you surround yourself with the right people and get valuable resources at the right time.

-Nail IB is your virtue companion that will help you hustle through this journey.
-Make yourself comfortable and prepare for yet another article that is going to guide you through the Business Management CUEGIS essay.
+Nail IB is your virtue companion to help you hustle through this journey.
+Make yourself comfortable and prepare for yet another article that will guide you through the Business Management CUEGIS essay.

 IB CUEGIS essay is a conceptual extended response question.
 It is addressed by students in section C of their Business Management Paper 2.
 This essay accounts for 10% of your score, and if you know how to do it right, you have an easy scoring opportunity that will take you a step closer to achieving that perfect IBDP score you have been preparing for.

-These concepts are used as a foundation to address the situation and issues faced by real-life organizations.
-A student needs to make use of business management tools, techniques and theories to analyze the activities of the business that they have chosen.
+These concepts are used as a foundation to address real-life organizations' situations and issues.
+A student needs to use business management tools, techniques, and theories to analyze the business activities they have chosen.
 This helps them showcase their application of acquired knowledge.

-For better preparedness, you must prepare by identifying certain real-life business organizations to which you can apply these CUEGIS concepts.
-Choose an organization that is going through a significant period of structural or cultural transformation, ethical dilemmas, challenges related to globalization, strategic decisions or innovation opportunities.
-By doing so, you get a lot of material to talk about and be elaborate on in your essay.
+For better preparedness, you must identify specific real-life business organizations to which you can apply these CUEGIS concepts.
+Choose an organization going through a significant period of structural or cultural transformation, ethical dilemmas, challenges related to globalization, strategic decisions, or innovation opportunities.
+Doing so gives you a lot of material to discuss and elaborate on in your essay.
 One of the main aspects is to show the examiner that you know your organization inside out.
 This, in turn, helps you display your understanding of CUEGIS concepts in your IB Business Management paper.
-Even though the examination questions often prompt a student to discuss only two of the concepts in the context of their chosen organizations, it is suggested that you select organizations to which more than two concepts apply.
-This will allow you to gain flexibility in applying your knowledge in a way required by your chosen examination question.
+Even though the examination questions often prompt a student to discuss only two concepts in the context of their chosen organizations, it is suggested that you select organizations to which more than two concepts apply.
+This will allow you to gain flexibility in using your knowledge in a way required by your chosen examination question.

-Once you have selected an organization of your choice, you move towards studying the concepts of change, culture, ethics, globalization, strategy, and innovation (CUEGIS).
-In a nutshell, you need to highlight activities by the organization that reflects the aforementioned concepts (or the lack of them).
+Once you have selected an organization of your choice, you study the concepts of change, culture, ethics, globalization, strategy, and innovation (CUEGIS).
+In a nutshell, you need to highlight activities by the organization that reflect the concepts above (or the lack thereof).
 It is suggested that your answers are backed by concrete examples.

-The CUEGIS essay is a little easy to wrap your head around when compared with your TOK essay and TOK presentation.
-If you have gone through and understood our TOK Essay Guide and TOK Presentation Guide then acing your CUEGIS essay will be a breeze.
-CUEGIS, akin to TOK, focuses on your acquired knowledge, application of the learned concepts and your ability to relate it to the real world.
+The CUEGIS essay is more accessible to wrap your head around than your TOK essay and TOK presentation.
+If you have gone through and understood our TOK Essay Guide and TOK Presentation Guide, then acing your CUEGIS essay will be a breeze.
+CUEGIS, akin to TOK, focuses on your acquired knowledge, application of the learned concepts, and your ability to relate it to the real world.

 Before we dive into how to write your CUEGIS essay’s answer, let’s understand the pillars around which your answer might be built.

-Change refers to the adaptation of business objectives, strategies and operations to accommodate changes.
+Change refers to adapting business objectives, strategies, and operations to accommodate changes.
 These changes can occur due to exogenous factors or because of endogenous ones.
-As a wise man once said, 'Change is the only constant in the dynamic business environment'.
-Your job is to understand how effective your organisation is in accomodating unprecedented and inevitable changes.
-This includes the decisions which need to be made in order to keep up with the changes in the operating environment.
-Every change brings with it a favourable and opposing force.
+As a wise man once said, 'Change is the only constant in the dynamic business environment.'
+Your job is to understand how effective your organization is in accommodating unprecedented and inevitable changes.
+This includes the decisions which need to be made to keep up with the changes in the operating environment.
+Every change brings with it a favorable and opposing force.
 The relative strength of these forces concludes whether the change should take place.
-Due to the conflicting forces, change must be managed within organizations if they are to move forward and remain competitive.
-A management tool to understand the gravitas of the change and its impact on the organisation is Force-field analysis.
+Due to the conflicting parties, change must be managed within organizations if they are to move forward and remain competitive.
+Force-field analysis is a management tool to understand the gravitas of the change and its impact on the organization.

 The tool serves as a framework for helping managers to understand the pressures for and against any change.
-By identifying these forces, managers are able to assess the effects that the forces may have.
-Through this analysis, managers can understand if the upcoming change is good for the company.
-If so, they will be able to investigate how to implement the change in the best way possible.
+By identifying these forces, managers can assess the points' effects.
+This analysis lets managers know if the upcoming change is good for the company.
+If so, they can investigate how to implement the difference in the best way possible.

-Example: For generations, Kodak was synonymous with photography.
+For generations, Kodak was synonymous with photography.
 Founded in 1889, the company was one of the best-known brands of the twentieth century.
-However, with the rise of digital cameras, the market for camera films (dominated by Kodak) dissolved pretty quickly.
-Instead of embracing the wave of change, Kodak ignored the change and proceeded to expand its global workforce as well as increased its production of the old technology.
+However, with the rise of digital cameras, the market for camera films (dominated by Kodak) dissolved quickly.
+Instead of embracing the wave of change, Kodak ignored the difference and proceeded to expand its global workforce and increase its production of the old technology.
 By 2006 it was selling an obsolete product, and in 2013 the company filed for bankruptcy protection.
-Had they better analysed the forces of the change and deemed it as inevitable, perhaps they would have invested more in their Research and Development Department to adopt the new trend.
-You too should be able to present such claims with evidence.
-Here evidence would be other companies who foresaw a similar change and as a result, acted in favour of it.
-Of course, your answer must be well structured and more formal in nature.
+Had they better analyzed the change's forces and deemed it inevitable, they may have invested more in their Research and Development Department to adopt the new trend.
+You, too, should be able to present such claims with evidence.
+Here evidence would be other companies who foresaw a similar change and, as a result, acted in favor of it.
+Of course, your answer must be well-structured and more formal in nature.

-To understand a company, one needs to dig deep in its culture.
+To understand a company, one needs to dig deep into its culture.
 Culture is heavily influenced by the country in which the company operates.
-Culture mostly comprises of the values, beliefs and norms of an organization.
+Culture mainly comprises the values, beliefs, and norms of an organization.
 It shapes the customs of people and how things get done.
-To say that the culture makes the soul of a company is not an exaggeration.
+To say that culture makes a company's soul is not an exaggeration.
 It also helps a company have an individual identity.
-For instance, JP Morgan's culture will be different from that of The Timberland Company.
+For instance, JP Morgan's culture will differ from that of the Timberland Company.
 Your job is to understand the impact of the company's culture on its operation.

-Example: Consider studying about Ben and Jerry's and how their culture to help the local vendors have resulted in an exponential increase in their sales!
+Example: Consider studying Ben and Jerry's and how their culture of helping local vendors has resulted in an exponential increase in sales!

-Ethics are the socially accepted moral principles that guide decision-making, based on the collective belief of right and wrong.
-The rather subjective nature of ethics means it is sometimes unclear what is ‘right’ or ‘wrong’, especially when looking at an issue from the perspective of various cultures.
-Every organisation has its own set of beliefs and have based their ethics on them.
+Ethics are the socially accepted moral principles that guide decision-making based on the collective belief of right and wrong.
+The somewhat subjective nature of ethics means it is sometimes unclear what is ‘right’ or ‘wrong,’ especially when looking at an issue from the perspective of various cultures.
+Every organization has its own beliefs and has based its ethics on them.

-Example: The Organization of the Petroleum Exporting Companies (OPEC) has a unique set of ethics that justifies the action they take.
+Example: The Organization of the Petroleum Exporting Companies (OPEC) has a unique set of ethics that justifies its actions.
 The actions might be ethically wrong for a company working in sustainable and green energy simply because they focus on eliminating the need for Petroleum as a fuel.

-Globalization is the coming together of various countries and organisations to create a plethora of opportunities which were unknown to mankind a century from now.
+Globalization is the coming together of various countries and organizations to create many opportunities unknown to humanity a century from now.
 It has helped integrate social and economic factors.
 Moreover, it has helped various multinationals capitalize on markets across the globe.
 This has also enabled a better allocation of global resources.

 You will need to study how your organization benefits through globalization.
-Not only that, but you should also be aware of the challenges that this global phenomenon has caused (likes of which include the spread of coronavirus in the year 2020).
+Not only that, but you should also be aware of the challenges this global phenomenon has caused (like the spread of coronavirus in the year 2020).

 Example: Globalisation considerably increases the level of competition.
-The expansion of multinationals corporations was an unprecedented challenge for local vendors.
-Even small and medium-sized companies needed to change their selling strategies in order to overcome this challenge.
+The expansion of multinational corporations was an unprecedented challenge for local vendors.
+Even small and medium-sized companies needed to change their selling strategies to overcome this challenge.

-Innovation in the CUEGIS concept refers to changing or creating more effective processes, products and ideas, that may contribute to increasing a businesses’ likelihood of succeeding.
-Innovation emphasizes on the necessity for businesses to renew themselves in the competitive and technologically advanced market place with increasingly sophisticated customers.
+Innovation in the CUEGIS concept refers to changing or creating more effective processes, products, and ideas that may increase a business's likelihood of succeeding.
+Creation emphasizes companies' need to renew themselves in the competitive and technologically advanced marketplace with increasingly sophisticated customers.
 Innovation in the corporate world often empowers a business to attain a competitive advantage.
-It is observed that the most economically successful businesses and countries are the ones that have an innovative corporate culture.
-Innovative entrepreneurs thrive on commercializing new ideas or reinvent the existing ones.
-Often innovation leads to the creation of new industries, like smartphones and tablet computers.
-In today's highly unpredictable business world, innovation has become an integral strategy, which has further led many multinational companies to financially commit to innovation.
+It is observed that the most economically successful companies and countries are the ones that have an innovative corporate culture.
+Creative entrepreneurs thrive on commercializing new ideas or reinventing existing ones.
+Innovation often leads to new industries, like smartphones and tablet computers.
+In today's highly unpredictable business world, innovation has become an integral strategy, leading many multinational companies to financially commit to innovation.

 Innovation can apply to all aspects of business activities, not just products.
 For example, innovation is integral to Kaizen.
 Management guru Michael Porter (yes, he was the one behind porter's five forces model and many more) said that innovation is essential for the prospects of a business and for the economic prosperity of a country.
 Creative and holistic thinking towards their entire business operations drives innovation amongst managers.
-To analyze how innovative your chosen organization is, you can track their continuous improvement and the innovations that they have introduced in their production processes and/or product.
+To analyze how innovative your chosen organization is, you can track its continuous improvement and the innovations introduced in its production processes and/or products.

 Example: Look no further than Toyota when talking about innovation.
-Known for their process improvement concepts like Kaizen has revolutionized the way industry functions.
-You should also consider looking into new and upcoming innovations such as industry 4.0.
-Consider analyzing the way your chosen industry is integrating the upcoming innovations!
+Known for its process improvement concepts, Kaizen has revolutionized the industry's functions.
+It would help if you considered looking into new and upcoming innovations such as industry 4.0.
+Consider analyzing the way your chosen enterprise is integrating the upcoming innovations!

 The strategy is about devising plans to achieve an organization's long-term goals.
-Most organizations strive to anticipate the future needs of their stakeholders in order to be successful.
-Strategic analysis requires a thorough review of an organization's current situation, including examining an organization's current vision, mission, aims, and objectives.
+Most organizations strive to anticipate their stakeholders' future needs to succeed.
+Strategic analysis requires a thorough review of an organization's current situation, including examining an organization's existing vision, mission, aims, and objectives.
 It facilitates a clear framework to aid decision-making and help allocate resources more effectively.
-The company's long term goals play a crucial role in determining the strategy.
-Furthermore, an assessment of associated financial costs, benefits, and consideration of qualitative factors before selecting the most appropriate strategy is imperative.
-One of the main tools that companies use for creating an appropriate strategy is to benchmark organizations that are already there where your organization wishes to be.
+The company's long-term goals play a crucial role in determining the strategy.
+Furthermore, assessing associated financial costs and benefits and considering qualitative factors before selecting the most appropriate strategy is imperative.
+One of the main tools that companies use for creating a proper plan is to benchmark organizations that are already there where your organization wishes to be.

 What your examiners are looking for?